YunaBraska/tinkerforge-sensor/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md

 ```java
 null
 ```
-. @return a string representation of this
+. *Return* a string representation of this
 ```java
 Color
 ```